nic0d/apartment-finder/README.md

 * Create a channel for the listings to be posted into.
 [Here's](https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel) help on this.
 It's suggested to use `#housing` as the name of the channel.
 * Get a Slack API token, which you can do [here](https://api.slack.com/docs/oauth-test-tokens).
 [Here's](https://get.slack.help/hc/en-us/articles/215770388-Creating-and-regenerating-API-tokens) more information on the process.

+* Create a room in which message will be published (keep the room id (see at the end of the URL)).
+* Create a Matrix account in a server, and invite it in the room.

 Configuration
 --------------------